All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 • Do you work from home?

-Grocery shopping is going well so far in 2019 although we find we are using Amazon and Ebates quite a bit now because we are getting 8% back plus credit card rewards.
+Grocery shopping is going well in 2019, although we are using Amazon and Rakuten quite a bit now because we are getting 8% back plus credit card rewards.

-You can’t beat that especially if they are products that are comparable in prices to the brick and mortar stores.
+You can’t beat that, especially if they are products that are comparable in price to those in brick-and-mortar stores.

 That’s our exciting life for the past two weeks.